 How Do You Treat an Upper Respiratory Infection?

 Overall, upper respiratory infections are treated by relieving their symptoms.
-This is because, in the majority of cases, they are viral, which means antibiotics are not effective.
-Fortunately, there are many upper respiratory infection treatment options available that can provide relief and help make you more comfortable if you have an acute upper respiratory infection, such as nasal decongestant, steam inhalation, gargling with salt water, and cough suppressants.
+This is because, in most cases, they are viral, which means antibiotics are not effective.
+Fortunately, there are many treatment options available that can provide relief and help make you more comfortable if you have an acute upper respiratory infection, such as nasal decongestants, steam inhalation, gargling with salt water, and cough suppressants.
+These are among the treatments for URI that can reduce discomfort.
+You might be wondering what medicine is good for an upper respiratory infection, and in most cases, doctors can guide you toward the best medication for respiratory infection based on your symptoms.

 How Long Does an Upper Respiratory Infection Last?

 The duration of an upper respiratory infection can vary, depending on the cause of the infection.
-Typically, you can expect an acute upper respiratory infection to last anywhere from three to 14 days.
+Typically, you can expect an acute URI to last anywhere from three to 14 days.
 The symptoms will be worse in the beginning, culminating a few days after first appearing, and will gradually begin to lessen over time until finally going away.
+If you’re unsure how to get rid of upper respiratory infection symptoms effectively, consider talking to one of our specialists for guidance on the best medication for URI.